JoshcSchyler/Schedule/README.md

 sum += 5;
 }

-//Assignment with a Returned Value
+//Assignment with a Returned Value indeed